RaphaelIT7/gmod-holylib/README.md

 > [!NOTE]
 > This function requires the `BASSENC` plugin to work at all!<br>
 > You can find all the plugins at https://www.un4seen.com/ drop them into the `bin/` folder besides `libbass.so`<br>

-> [!WARNING]
-> This function is a fucking gamble, I do not know why BASS decides this, though it behaves sometimes randomly.<br>
-> the current code for it seems to be somewhat stable, though any change like shifting it, adding arguments will cause issues<br>
-> until this is figured out this won't be changed in any way further (This could all point back to BASSENC itself having a bug specific to my usecase)<br>

 #### IGModAudioChannel:Update(number time)
 Updates the channel for the given time in seconds<br>